moshangyi/mahjong/README.md

 2. Get IP & Port
    - After the server starts, an IP address and port number will appear in the message area, e.g., `192.168.1.8:53842`.
 3. Other Players Join
-   - Up to 3 other players enter the host's IP and port in their message area and tap **Join** to connect.
+   - Up to 3 other players enter the host's IP and port in their message area and tap Join button to connect.
 4. For Solo Play
    - Tap the other 3 seat labels marked "A" (available).
 They will change to "O" (occupied).
 5. Seat Assignment